Legislative Talking Points, 2020-2021

 Urge your legislators to restore public faith in our democracy by:

 - Sponsoring bills to study and adopt reforms.
-HJ526 would provide for a comprehensive study.
+Support HJ526, a resolution from Delegate Bulova, which would provide for a comprehensive study of campaign finance reforms.

 - Adopting public financing, like 14 other states.

 - Limiting contributions from individuals, corporations, parties, and PACs.
 A full 45 out of the 50 states have such limits.

 - Average campaign contribution limits in other states:

 |Governor||State Senate||State House|

 - Even after the Supreme Court case McCutcheon v.
 FEC, the National Coalition of State Legislatures says states can still limit how much an individual can contribute to a specific campaign.